openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/preprocessing.md

 @snippet docs/snippets/ov_preprocessing_migration.py ov_imports

-There are two different namespaces `runtime`, which contains OpenVINO Runtime API classes and `preprocess` which provides Preprocessing API.
+There are two different namespaces: `runtime`, which contains OpenVINO Runtime API classes; and `preprocess`, which provides the Preprocessing API.

 ### Mean and scale values